MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ## Saving: how changes are synced between the PC app and HoloLens app

-The PC authoring app and the HoloLens app are connected through the cloud, where your Dynamics 365 Guides files and assets are stored.
+The PC authoring app and the HoloLens app are connected through the cloud, where your [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] files and assets are stored.
 When you author a guide, all changes are saved on both the PC and HoloLens.
 This makes it easy to switch between devices.
 Autosave checks for changes every 4 seconds.